Waylivra

 • in the Waylivra group: none of the 7 patients who had 24 pancreatitis attacks* in the 5 years prior to study enrollment, experienced an attack.

-• in the placebo group: 3 of the patients who had 17 pancreatitis attacks* in the prior 5 years, experienced 4 attacks.
+• in the placebo group: 3 of the patients who had 17 pancreatitis attacks* in the prior 5 years.

 OPEN-LABEL EXTENSION STUDY RESULTS